Windler Frequently Asked Questions | Live Windler download our brochure

 Community & Lifestyle

-Windler stands apart by blending deep local history with thoughtfully designed modern living.
-This land was once home to the Windler family, whose 1881 homestead helped shape Aurora’s early agricultural roots.
+Windler stands apart from other master-planned communities by blending deep local history with modern living and an eye on the future.
+The land Windler sits on was once home to the Windler family, whose 1881 homestead helped shape Aurora’s early agricultural roots.
 Known for its dryland farming, the property reflects a legacy of resilience and respect for the land—something that continues to influence the community today.

 Now reimagined as a master-planned, neo-traditional community, Windler offers over 160 acres of planned parks and open space, connected walking trails, and a vibrant mix of community and resident events designed to bring people together.